nico-best1/Haunted_House_VR/README.md

 # Haunted House VR

 **Haunted House VR** is an immersive virtual reality horror experience developed with **Unity**.
-Explore a mysterious abandoned mansion full of secrets, scares, and an eerie atmosphere, created to immerse the player in a short but intense story.
+Explore a mysterious abandoned mansion packed with secrets, scares, and an eerie atmosphere designed to fully immerse the player in a terrifying experience.

 ---